NeuroTechX/ntx_slack_archive/general.md

  >Startup Weekend: Maker Edition is this weekend coming up.
 Would anyone consider making the trip and starting an impactful organization?

+3/6/2017 3:14 AM

+ **c00p3r** :

+ >question will anyone be at SXSW this year in austin texas?